Takashiidobe/notes/src/books/deep-work.md

-- Turn your email into something that only requires a response if something is interesting; Make people more reluctant to send you email unless it\'s interesting, and make it so there\'s no guarantee you\'ll respond.
+- Turn your email into something that only requires a response if something is interesting; Make people more reluctant to send you email unless it's interesting, and make it so there's no guarantee you'll respond.

 - This will help cut out email from your life.